ssigrid/yehaw/README.md

 >activate

 You need to have python3 in order for the code to work.
-Install also Flask, nltk, sklearn, seaborn, spacy, bs4, panda, and numpy using pip3, in this way:
+Install also Flask, nltk, sklearn, seaborn, spacy, bs4, pandas, and numpy using pip3, in this way:
 >pip3 install \<example\>